-Dry eyes, age related macular degeneration (AMD), retinitis pigmentosa, cataracts and vascular retinopathies are among some of the ocular conditions linked to specific nutrients.
-In regards to comprehensive management of these conditions, it has become increasingly important to educate the patient on lifestyle modification, as well as proper diet and appropriate nutritional supplementation.
+Dry eyes, age-related eye health issues, retinal issues, cataracts, and vascular retinopathies are among some of the ocular health issues linked to specific nutrients.
+In regards to the comprehensive management of these concerns, it has become increasingly important to educate patients on lifestyle modification, as well as proper diet and appropriate nutritional supplementation.

-AMD is the leading cause of vision loss in the elderly population.
-Although the exact pathogenesis of AMD has not been clearly elucidated, various risk factors have been identified.
-Cumulative oxidative stress has been shown to play a contributory role, leading to apoptosis of the photoreceptor.
-A number of studies have demonstrated the benefits of high levels of antioxidants on AMD.
-To date, the Age Related Eye Disease Studies (AREDS & AREDS 2) are the largest evidence-based medicine studies documenting the effectiveness of nutritional supplements for slowing the progression of moderate AMD.
-The results of the original AREDS showed that high intake levels of vitamin C, vitamin E, beta-carotene and zinc lowered the risk for disease progression by 25% in patients with intermediate or advanced AMD.
+Age-related eye health issues are the leading cause of vision loss in the elderly population.
+Although the exact pathogenesis of age-related eye health issues has not been clearly elucidated, various risk factors have been identified.
+Cumulative oxidative stress has been shown to play a contributory role, leading to apoptosis of the photoreceptors.
+A number of studies have demonstrated the benefits of high levels of antioxidants on age-related eye health issues.
+To date, AREDS and AREDS 2 are the largest evidence-based clinical studies documenting the effectiveness of nutritional supplements for slowing age-related eye health issues.
+The results of the original AREDS showed that high intake levels of vitamin C, vitamin E, beta-carotene, and zinc lowered the risk for disease progression by 25% in patients with intermediate or advanced AMD.

-Yet, adverse affects associated with the original AREDS formula need to be taken in consideration.
+Yet, adverse effects associated with the original AREDS formula need to be taken into consideration.
 The original AREDS study showed that zinc was associated with increased risks of genitourinary complications.
 High levels of beta-carotene have been found to lead to lung carcinogenesis among smokers.
 These safety considerations played a significant role in the testing parameters for AREDS2 study.
-In addition, further analysis of the original AREDS study suggested that dietary intake of omega 3, lutein and zexanthin have a beneficial impact on AMD.
-Higher dietary intake of Omega 3 was inversely correlated with geographic atrophy; while higher dietary intake of both lutein and zeaxanthin was associated with decreased likelihood of AMD.
-The AREDS 2 study was designed to assess the efficacy & safety of a refined the original AREDS formula on the moderate stage of AMD.
+In addition, further analysis of the original AREDS study suggested that dietary intake of omega 3, lutein, and zexanthin have a beneficial impact on age-related eye health issues.
+Higher dietary intake of Omega-3s and both lutein and zeaxanthin was associated with improved patient outcomes regarding age-related eye health issues.
+The AREDS 2 study was designed to assess the efficacy & safety of a refined the original AREDS formula on age-related eye health issues.

-The primary results of AREDS2 revealed that, when comparing the control group (the original AREDS formula) to the treated arms (addition of lutein/zeaxanthin; omega-3; or combination of lutein/zeaxanthin to omega-3), there was no significant reduction in the risk of progression toward advanced AMD.
+The primary results of AREDS2 revealed that, when comparing the control group (the original AREDS formula) to the treated arms (addition of lutein/zeaxanthin; omega-3; or combination of lutein/zeaxanthin to omega-3), there was no significant reduction in age-related eye health issues.
 The AREDS 2 study was a complex design, involving secondary randomization and secondary analyses.
 Hence, the true benefits of added nutrients were only revealed upon further analysis.
-In fact, the addition of lutein and zeaxanthin was associated with a decrease in the risk of progression to AMD.
+In fact, the addition of lutein and zeaxanthin was associated with a decrease in the worsening of age-related eye health issues.
 This was more apparent among those subjects who had lower dietary intake for lutein and zeaxanthin.
-Moreover, when evaluating specific subgroups, it was determined that the addition of lutein & zeaxanthin to an AREDS formula without beta-carotene, yielded further reduction in the risk of progression to advanced AMD.
+Moreover, when evaluating specific subgroups, it was determined that the addition of lutein & zeaxanthin to an AREDS formula without beta-carotene yielded further reduction in the worsening of age-related eye health issues.

-A growing body of evidence supports the used of nutritional supplementation as a preventive management strategy for a number of ocular conditions, including AMD.
-Implementing them may slow functional and/or structural damage associated with the disease.
-It is crucial, therefore, to properly educate our patients about lifestyle modifications and individual nutrition intake, as well as proper nutritional supplementations.
+A growing body of evidence supports the use of nutritional supplementation as a proactive management strategy for a number of eye health issues, including age-related eye health issues.
+Implementing them may slow functional and/or structural damage associated with age-related eye health issues.
+It is crucial to properly educate our patients about lifestyle modifications and individual nutrition intake, as well as proper nutritional supplementations.

 - Age-Related Eye Disease Study Research Group.
 A randomized, placebo-controlled, clinical trial of high-dose supplementation with vitamins C and E, beta-carotene, and zinc for age-related macular degeneration and vision loss: AREDS report no. 8.
 Arch Ophthalmol.
 2001 Oct;119(10):1417-36.